The North Face Freedom Insulated Review

 Our Analysis and Test Results

 These pants perform well across the board.
 And taking price into account, we are amazed by their performance.
 They are warm, weather-resistant, and durably constructed.
 There are better ski pants, but to raise the bar, other pants use materials and construction that come at a price.
-Overall, the Freedom hits the sweet spot.
+Overall, the Freedom hits a sweet spot.

 Performance Comparison